Nothe Gardens: History

 The Nothe is an area, covering 40,000 square metres of land, that has not been changed by modern development.
 In the past, the area played an important military role as defence of Weymouth port, whilst today it is a more tranquil place.
 The main flat top of the Nothe Gardens was once a military encampment and is public open space today.
 In 1888, the Gardens were at the beginning of their establishment.

 During World War II, the gardens to the west of Nothe fort were the location of an anti-aircraft gun battery comprising four Vickers Armstrong QF 3.7-inch AA guns.
 The battery was later removed, entirely by the 1970s, and replaced by a car park.
 A restored gun of the same type is now situated on the ramparts of Nothe Fort.

-A 90-millimetre searchlight defence was situated at the bottom of the garden, overlooking Portland Harbour to illuminate surface targets.
+A 90-centimetre searchlight defence was situated at the bottom of the garden, overlooking Portland Harbour to illuminate surface targets.
 It would have been constructed between 1940–41, using concrete.
 The emplacement remained in the gardens throughout the 20th century, until it was destroyed by a landslip in 1988.
 However, by this point the Nothe Fort had become a tourist attraction, and members of the Weymouth Civic Society decided to rebuild a replica of the structure inside the grounds of the fort.
 The replica was equipped with an original 90mm searchlight and associated equipment, and remains accessible to the public through entry to the fort.
 It is situated on the northern side of the fort.
 Another searchlight emplacement, used as a sentry light to guard the entrance of Weymouth Harbour, is situated nearby at Weymouth's South Pier, and has become scheduled under the Ancient Monuments and Archaeological Areas Act 1979.